Post-Quantum Cryptography: How Governments Worldwide Are Shaping the Transition Ahead

 The approach became more concrete in June 2025, when the Commission and Member States published the first roadmap deliverable.
 This introduced explicit milestones: initial national strategies by the end of 2026, transition of high-risk and critical infrastructure systems by 2030, and completion of the long tail of systems by 2035 where practically feasible.

-In practice, this means EU organizations should expect PQC readiness to surface through national implementation, procurement, audits, and sectoral supervision, even without a single EU-wide “PQC law.”
+In practice, this means EU organizations should expect PQC readiness to surface through national implementation, procurement, audits, and sectoral supervision — even without a single EU-wide "PQC law."
 By 2026, preparedness is expected to be demonstrable; by 2030, critical systems should be migrated; and by 2035, most remaining systems should follow.

 United Kingdom: Supervisory Pressure Over Legislation

-The National Cyber Security Centre has positioned PQC as a long-term national resilience issue and published a coordinated roadmap extending to 2035.
+The UK's National Cyber Security Centre has positioned PQC as a long-term national resilience issue and published a coordinated roadmap extending to 2035.

 Canada: Planning and Reporting as Formal Obligations

-Although these requirements apply directly to federal systems, they are already shaping expectations for suppliers, cloud providers, and organizations operating within the federal ecosystem, aligning Canada’s trajectory closely with those of the United States and the United Kingdom.
+April 2026 was a notable inflection point: it marked the first concrete sovereign PQC deadline in any G7 nation, and every federal department was required to designate a senior official accountable for the migration.
+Although these requirements apply directly to federal systems, they are already shaping expectations for suppliers, cloud providers, and organizations operating within the federal ecosystem, aligning Canada's trajectory closely with those of the United States and the United Kingdom.

 Australia: Readiness First, Migration Next